 City taxi cabs operate between Manhattan and JFK or LaGuardia.
 However, NYC taxis may only deliver you to Newark, and only Newark cabs can bring you into Manhattan from the airport.
-When cabbing in from one of the airports, be sure to get a cab from the taxi stand outside the baggage claim area so that you will be charged the city-specified rate.
-The livery cab drivers who may be trying to pick up fares in the baggage claim areas are likely to try to charge you more than a regular cabbie.
+When cabbing in from one of the airports, be sure to get a cab from the taxi stand outside the baggage claim area so that you will be charged the legally specified rate.
+Livery cab drivers who may be trying to pick up fares in the baggage claim areas may try to charge you more than a regular cabbie.

-Cab fare between Manhattan and LaGuardia (LGA) is around $30-$35, and there is a flat fare of $52 between Manhattan and JFK airport.
+As of 2017, cab fare between Manhattan and LaGuardia (LGA) is around $30-$35, and there is a flat fare of $52 between Manhattan and JFK airport.
 The fare to/from Newark (EWR) is around $60, plus a $5 surcharge if you are coming from the airport or $17.50 if you are heading to the airport.
 Add to the fare about $5 for bridge/tunnel tolls as well as a tip.
 Thus, you can see that cab fare can be quite expensive, particularly to EWR.
-Using one of the alternative mass transit or airport bus services may be slower and and less convenient but is significantly cheaper.
+Using one of the alternative mass transit or airport bus services might be a bit slower and and less convenient but is significantly cheaper.

 New York City is located on Amtrak's Northeast Corridor, on which the Acela offers fairly speedy travel to Boston, Philadelphia, and Washington, D.C.
 Amtrak also offers service to Albany and upstate New York via the Empire Service.
-Trains stop at New York Penn Station in Midtown at Seventh Ave. and West 33rd St. Due to the lesser need to arrive at the station well in advance of departure time, travelers are likely to find that Amtrak is more convenient and probably less expensive than air travel in serving the cities mentioned.
+Trains stop at New York Penn Station in Midtown at Seventh Ave. and West 33rd St. Due to the lesser need to arrive at the station well in advance of departure time, travelers are likely to find that Amtrak is more convenient, more comfortable, and probably less expensive than air travel in serving the cities mentioned.

 Commuter rail service is provided by the Metro-North Railroad, the Long Island Rail Road, and New Jersey Transit.
-Metro-North connects the city to communities further up the Hudson River as far north as Poughkeepsie and in Connecticut as far east as New Haven, and terminates at Grand Central Terminal.
+Metro-North connects the city to communities on the Hudson River as far north as Poughkeepsie and in Connecticut as far east as New Haven, and terminates at Grand Central Terminal.
 Serving towns out on Long Island, the LIRR stops at Penn Station.
-NJT connects to various town in New Jersey and also operates out of Penn Station.
+NJT connects to various towns in New Jersey and also operates out of Penn Station.